matsengrp/phippery/docs/examples.rst

 After the pipeline has completed it's run,
-If using the default config file, the output is an `xarray Dataset <TODO>`_ dumped to a binary file `output/Pan-CoV-example.phip`
+If using the default config file, the output is an `xarray Dataset <TODO>`_ pickle dumped to a binary file `output/Pan-CoV-example.phip`

+.. tip:: At anytime, this binary pickle dump can be converted to `tall`, or `wide` csv formats using the :program:`to-tall-csv` or :program:`to-wide-csv` commands in the :ref:`phippery CLI <sec_cli_intro>`
-.. note:: For more information on the output data structure, see :ref:`under the hood <sec_python_intro>`.
+  For more information on the output data structure, see :ref:`under the hood <sec_python_intro>`.

 .. _sec_cli_soup_nutz: